flexera-public/policy_templates/automation/flexera/delete_all_billing_centers/README.md

 ## What It Does

 This policy deletes all Billing Centers in the Flexera organization it is executed within.
+The policy will automatically self-terminate the second time it runs to avoid accidental future deletion of Billing Centers.

 ## How It Works